Home » Press Room

 The Cytokines and Inflammation conference, as part of the Novel Immunotherapeutics Summit, promotes a dynamic exchange of cutting edge developments in the field.
 Featuring a wonderful balance of presentations from academia, government and industry, the role of cytokines in health and disease and therapeutic applications will be discussed.
 Encompassed will be many cytokine families, chemokines and alarmins, and their roles in disease, ranging infectious disease, cancer, and autoimmune and inflammatory diseases including lupus, pulmonary fibrosis, metabolic and neuromuscular diseases.

-The inaugural Immunogenicity and Immunotoxicity Conference, as part of the Novel Immunotherapeutics Summit, is the West Coast's first 2-day conference that brings together leading experts in industry, academia and the FDA.
+The 2nd Immunogenicity and Immunotoxicity Conference, as part of the Novel Immunotherapeutics Summit, is the West Coast's top 2-day conference bringing together leading experts in industry, academia and the FDA.
 The event will cover important progress made in the areas of therapeutic protein immunogenicity and immunotoxicity evaluation such as protein aggregation, clinical relevance and assessment of immunogenicity, mitigation of immunogenicity-related risks, biosimilar development, and immunotoxicity evaluation strategies.

 Click on the title of any of the following links to launch a separate webpage.